SpiceWire/LED-Stairwell-Steps-Arduino/README.md

 Each step is 32 inches wide, allowing about 48 LEDs beneath each.
 Each step at full brightness would require about 400mA.
 This is well witin the datasheet specs of a 2N2222 transistor, which is 600 mA of continuous collector current.
 A 480 ohm limiting resistor decreases the current to the transistor's base.
-I used a resistor network chip 4116R-001-471 instead of using separate resistors.
+A resistor network chip 4116R-001-471 eliminated use of separate resistors.
-I chose to use transistors and resistors instead of mosfets, etc. simply because I had the materials available already.
+Project used transistors and resistors instead of mosfets, etc. because the materials were available already.

 The PIR's fit well into a breath mint container.
 Painted, they are unobtrusive.